akhileshwar1/probability/notes/trig.md

 * tan measures the tangent line's intersection to the axis. cot is the remaining half of the line intersecting on the other axis.

 * Go to paul's notes or 3b1b playlist.

+* The common question is how does it make sense to have a triangle for an obtuse angle.
+You see that when moving about the coordinate axis it is not about the triangle containing the obtuse angle because it just can't, instead it is about triangle that is formed at that angle.
+Refer point 5 on how to form it there.